mosaic of man reading

 Upon first glance and with a small amout of questioning, it is clear that the Sun's article is non credible.
 It discusses a television series and also includes an account from Plato himself (even though he has been dead for almost 2500 years).
-In addition, if you read (the Sun's follow up article) and do a small amount of investigation on the web, you will find that the man who submitted the evidence to the Sun, had actually taken his ideas from an American couple whose website can be found here.
+In addition, if you read (the Sun's follow up article) and do a small amount of investigation on the web, you will find that the man who submitted the evidence to the Sun, had actually taken his ideas from an American couple.
 The evidence is therefore unreliable and the article easily identifiable as a non credible source.

 Whilst the Telegraph's article appears to be a credible piece of text, it contains a large degree of bias.
 That is, it presents few facts to counter the claims being made.
 Yet, the evidence used has been drawn from an archeological dig currently being undertaken in Spain, by a group of researching academics and is thus more reliable than the images from Google Earth.